Happy early Thanksgiving!

 Struggle with Gratitude?

-My guess is that some of you might not think you have a problem with gratitude.
+My guess is that some of you may not think you have a problem with gratitude.
 When I talk to folks about their problems and the things they struggle with, gratitude doesn’t usually rise to the top of the list.
 It doesn’t immediately jump to the front of one’s mind.

 I think that’s because most of us feel pretty grateful when good things happen to us.
 For example, I remember one time on my birthday, my mom sent me a nice card and a check for $100.
 I felt really happy about that for about a minute.
 “How very nice of her,” I thought to myself.
-Or I went out to eat with a friend of mine, and as I enjoyed my fajitas, he listened to what I was going through and offered me some much needed encouragement.
+Or, I went out to eat with a friend of mine, and as I enjoyed my fajitas, he listened to what I was going through and offered me some much needed encouragement.
 “I’m glad I have people like him in my life,” I thought to myself.
-My heart felt warm for about a minute.
+My heart felt warm for a minute.